5 years or 10 semesters

-- A Co-Chair of a Student’s Dissertation Committee can sit as an inside ME member but they cannot serve as the Chair or outside ME Member of a student’s Qualifying Examination Committee.
+- A Co-Chair of a Student’s Dissertation Committee can sit as an additional member, but cannot serve as the Chair or the Academic Senate Representative of the Qualifying Examination Committee.

-- Two members of the qualifying examination committee represent the major field area, the third member must represent the inside (or second outside) minor, and the fourth member represents the (first) outside minor.
+- Two members of the qualifying examination committee represent the major field area, the third member must represent the first minor, and the fourth member represents the second minor (outside).
 A list of ME faculty and their areas can be found in the Research Areas and Major Fields section.

 - There cannot be Co-Chairs for the Qualifying Exam.

 - One additional member beyond the required number may be added to the Qualifying Examination Committee.